 Such memories are so special that we love to think about it most of the time.

-As per a research done by Online insurance company Beagle Street on a few life experts aged 70+, the happiness that loving relationships give in life is much stronger than any material gains.
+As per research was done by Online insurance company Beagle Street on a few life experts aged 70+, the happiness that loving relationships give in life is much stronger than any material gains.

 Let us have look at a few top happiest moments in life: